yamisama/AFDesignLoad/doc/source/file_format.rst

 The second number is the absolute offset of the end of #FAT (or #FT2) section.
 Since Designer files contain an additional PNG thumbnail after the FAT, this can not be assumed to be the total size of the container file.

+If there are multiple #FAT/#FT2 sections (such as in the adjustments.propcol file), the offset field in the main header points to the last #FT2 section in the file.

+If the file is empty (i.e. no #Fil sections), the #FAT/#FT2 offset is set to zero and no #FAT/#FT2 section is written into the file (can be observed in an empty croppresets.propcol file).

 If there is only one nested file in the container, the data\_length field seems to be the compressed size of said file, excluding the #Fil marker that strats a